sarielda/questions-with-classifier-ega/README.md

 ### Stage 4: Populate the answer store
 In this stage, populate the answer store by using curl.
 To populate the answer store in Eclipse, see [Populating the answer store in Eclipse](#populating-the-answer-store-in-eclipse)

+The json file used to populate the answer store is generated during the build.
+Run `mvn package` from the `questions-with-classifier-ega` directory to build the project and generate this file.

 To see the API that populates the answer store, open https://yourAppName.mybluemix.net/api/doc, and see **Manage**.

   1. Ensure that your app is running.
 If it's not running, open your app in Bluemix and click **START**.